marcelofern/marcelofern.github.io/posts/asm/att-vs-intel-syntax/index.md

-# AT&T vs Intel Syntax For Assembly
+# Which Assembly Syntax to Choose?

 ```
 Created at: 2024-07-24